 If you’ve welcomed one of these Elves to your home, though, don’t shove it back in the closet.
 There is a way for you to transform this tradition to better express your values and the spirit of the season: the Kindness Elf.
 Instead of the Elf being on a mission to report the child’s misdeeds to Santa, this Elf has the mission of finding good deeds to perform.
 Instead of commiserating together about the Elf’s mischief, you and your child can enjoy the warm connection of being inspired by the Elf’s kindness.

 This idea was first popularized by Anna at ImaginationTree.com, whose website has charming photos of the Elves suggesting that the child join them to “Visit an elderly friend” or “Bake cookies to share.”
 You can find many lists online of good deeds that Kindness Elves can undertake, including one from Imagination Tree, and even cards you can print out for free, like these from SkipToMyLou.org.
+However you organize it, this is a lovely opportunity to inspire kindness and generosity in your child, and to create a tradition of giving to balance all the holiday emphasis on "getting."

 Photo Credit: Imagination Tree